-There is a very special form of bullying used to attack those who question Israel's right to exist as a "Jewish State", or its policies in the West Bank, or AIPAC's role in getting U.S.
+There is a very special form of bullying used to attack those who question Israel's right to exist as a "Jewish State", or its policies in the West Bank, or AIPAC's role in getting U.S. legislators to unquestioningly support Israel, even if doing so jeopardizes American security interests.
+These bullies roll all these criticisms into one category and accuse Israel's critics of being Anti-Semitic.

 Every once in a while I run across someone on the internet who insists that Muslims are out to exterminate Jews.
 Or they insist that someone who has a "demonic view of Israel" is anti-Semitic.
 This is nonsense.
 Being against the policies of the Israeli government--even being against Israel as a Jewish State-- is not in itself anti-semitism.